A hybrid powered car combines combustion (petrol or diesel) with an electric drivetrain.

 Company car tax is payable for all users who have a vehicle provided as part of their employment package.

 HMRC set the rate of tax which is known as Benefit in Kind (BiK) based on the vehicle manufactures P11D value which is multiplied by a percentile determined by the COs emission band, this is measured by grams emitted per Kilometer (G/Km).

-Therefore the lower the emission the lower the band and therefore the lower the tax paid by the user who has the benefit of the vehicle - hence Hybrids, PHEVs, EVs are attractive for company car users.
+In short - the lower the emission the lower the band and therefore the lower the tax paid by the user who has the benefit of the vehicle - hence Hybrids, PHEVs, EVs are attractive for company car users.

-> LEARN MORE about salary sacrifice solutions
+▸ LEARN MORE about how salary sacrifice saves NI for drivers and companies.

 Have a question about vehicle leasing?

-Top 10 benefits of vehicle leasing >LEARN MORE
+Top 10 benefits of vehicle leasing ▸LEARN MORE

-Your simple 5-Step guide to getting started >LEARN MORE
+Your simple 5-Step guide to getting started ▸LEARN MORE